-- The First Nations Hall
+- The First Nations Gallery

 - Aurora Hall and the Northern Lights Icicles

-- The Natural World Gallery
+- The Wild World Gallery

-- Yukon Innovators
+- Yukon Icons

 - Land and Light - featuring the Ted Harrison Collection

 - The Map Library

 MacBride Museum is one of the Yukon’s largest extra-curricular educators.
 We continually strive to inspire wonder and curiosity in all of our educational programs and initiatives.
-Our children’s camps offer summer-long programs which provide engaging, hands-on opportunities to learn more about Yukon heritage.
+Our children’s camps offer spring break programs which provide engaging, hands-on opportunities to learn more about Yukon heritage.
 MacBride’s Donors play a significant role in ensuring that our educational programs are available.